NREL/H2Integrate/.github/ISSUE_TEMPLATE/bug_report.md

 IMPORTANT NOTES

-1. Replace all example text (contained in "<>") or anywhere specifically commenting to replace the text, leaving HTML comments in place (formatted like this large block so it won't show up in your Bug Report text.)
+1. Replace all example text (contained in "<>") or anywhere specifically commenting to replace the text, leaving any guiding HTML comments in place (formatted like this large block so it won't show up in your Bug Report text.)
 2. Use GH flavored markdown: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax,
    especially for code snippets, which should look like the following:
    ```python